harishtandale/todoDemo/README.md

 # Features
   - LiveData :- To update UI in sync with underlying data changes
-  - Room :-  To fetch from sqlite database
+  - Room :-  To fetch data from sqlite database
   - ViewModel :-  To maintain data across activity orientation/recreation

 # Architecture